-The Graphic History Mnemonic Chronologies reference information in tables.
-They are similar to a common calendar.
-Most yearly calendars are tables having seven columns for each day of the week and are separated into 12 monthly grids. | ![]() |
+Most yearly calendars are tables having seven columns for each day of the week and are separated into 12 monthly grids.
+Type 1 and Type 2 Graphic Chronologies, are comprised of two columns and five rows.
+Type 3 chronologies for single years have three columns and four rows. | ![]() |

-The Graphic Chronologies are calendars of years.
-Each is a table comprised of two columns and five rows.
-The flow of time from cell to cell is the same as a common calendar, but there are two patterns types for numbering the cells.
+The flow of time from cell to cell is the same as a common calendar, but there are two patterns for numbering the cells.
 Type 1 is for historical periods in which the number of the year decreases as you move forward in time.
 This includes historical periods Before Christ, B.C., or Before the Common Era, B.C.E., and all Natural History chronologies Before the Present, B.P..
 Type two is used for all historical periods of the Common Era, which began with the year 1 A.D. |

 ![]() |